JimSeker/AudioVideo/legacy/README.md

 `VideoCapture3` shows how to record video with either Camera or Camera2 (API21+).
 Note that using Camera in 21+ causes odd results like the video maybe upside down.

+`YouTubeDemo` Shows how to use the youtube API and key.
+The youtube libraries are badly out of date and this example doesn't work well since API 29.  https://developers.google.com/youtube/android/player/

 These were example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.